Mihai-Solescu/pizza-delivery-frontend/README.md

 ### How to Run the Application:

 Backend (Django):
-After cloning the repository, open the PapaLuigisDeliciousPizza folder in your preferred code environment.
+After cloning the repository, open the pizza-delivery-backend folder in your preferred code environment.
 Ensure you have Python installed and all required libraries by running.
 Start the server by running this command in the terminal: python manage.py runserver